Euronext Amsterdam: Buildings

 The Amsterdam Bourse, an open-air venue, was created as a commodity exchange in 1530 and rebuilt in 1608.
+The city of Amsterdam had decided, that it deserved a proper building for the stock exchange.
 Rather than being a bazaar where goods were traded intermittently, exchanges had the advantage of being a regularly meeting market, which enabled traders to become more specialized and engage in more complicated transactions.
-As early as the middle of the sixteenth century, people in Amsterdam speculated in grain and, somewhat later, in herring, spices, whale-oil, and even tulips.
+As early as the middle of the 16th century, people in Amsterdam speculated in grain and, somewhat later, in herring, spices, whale-oil, and even tulips.
 The Amsterdam Bourse in particular was the place where this kind of business was carried on.
 This institution began as an open-air market in Warmoestreet, later moved for a while to the 'New Bridge' (Nieuwe Brug).
-Early trading in Amsterdam in the early 16th century (1560s–1611) largely occurred by the Nieuwe Brug bridge, which crosses the Damrak near Amsterdam Harbor.
+Early trading in Amsterdam in the early 16th century (1560s-1611) largely occurred by the Nieuwe Brug bridge, which crosses the Damrak near Amsterdam Harbor.
 Its proximity to the harbor and incoming mail made it a sensible location for traders to be the first to get the latest commercial news.
 Trading also flourished in the 'church square' near the Oude Kerk.

 The city of Amsterdam then ordered the construction of an exchange in Dam Square.
 It was built by Hendrick de Keyser and opened for business in 1611.
 Various sections of the building were marked for commodity trading and VOC securities.
+The Dutch East India Company (abbreviated VOC) introduced risk management innovations motivated by international trade and venture capital (VC).
+Limited liability and equity shares were pioneered at the Amsterdam stock exchange.

-A bylaw on trade in the city dictated that trade could only take place in the exchange on weekdays from 11 a.m. to noon.
+A bylaw on trade in the city of Amsterdam dictated that trade could only take place in the exchange on weekdays from 11 a.m. to noon.
 While only a short amount of time for trading inside the building, the window created a flurry of investors that in turn made it easier for buyers to find sellers and vice versa.
 Thus, the building of the stock exchange led to a vast expansion of liquidity in the marketplace.
 In addition, trading was continued in other buildings, outside of the trading hours of the exchange, such as the trading clubs, and was not prohibited in hours outside of those outlined in the bylaw.

 The location of exchange relative to the East India House was also strategic.
 Its proximity gave investors the luxury of walking a short distance to both register the transaction in the official books of the VOC, and complete the money transfer in the nearby Exchange Bank, also in Dam square.